mjemons/mjemons/README.md

 📝 Past project: Data Science Intern at Roche Diagnostics International AG working on risk prediction of chronic kidney disease.

-📝 Current project: Master thesis on evolutionary dynamics of antimicrobial resistance in europe.
+📝 Past project: Master thesis on evolutionary dynamics of antimicrobial resistance in europe.